 The National Skills Commission produces quarterly Small Area Labour Markets (SALM) estimates of unemployment and the unemployment rate.
 The data are available for Statistical Area Level 2s (SA2s) and Local Government Areas (LGAs) - for more information on what SA2s and LGAs are, see the geography section of the SALM methodology page.

-The June quarter 2022 issue of SALM is expected to be released in September 2022.
+The September quarter 2022 issue of SALM is expected to be released in early December 2022.

 Labour market developments at the SA2 level

 The latest available smoothed SALM estimates show around 9 in 10 SA2s (92.2%) recorded a decrease in their smoothed unemployment rate over the year to the June quarter 2022, the highest proportion recorded since the start of the SALM series in the December quarter 2010 and well above the 27.4% (of SA2s for which estimates are available) recorded over the year to the June quarter 2021.

 In the June quarter 2022, over two-thirds (70.6%) of SA2s recorded an unemployment rate of less than 5%, while 4.8% of SA2s recorded an unemployment rate of 10% or more.

 Small Area Labour Markets: Distribution of SA2s by unemployment rate

 As shown in the chart above, there has been a significant increase in the number of SA2s with an unemployment rate of less than 5% (from 937 to 1,536 over the past year).
 On the other hand, the number of SA2s with an unemployment rate of 10% or higher has fallen considerably (from 259 to 104).
 This reflects the strong recovery in labour market conditions that has occurred since the end of the lockdowns associated with the 2021 COVID-19 outbreaks in south-eastern Australia in the second half of 2021.

 COVID-19 impact on SALM estimates